up

 Weight learning without delays as the basis of an artificial neural network theory (ANN) inevitably leads to a completely different behavior compared to the nerve network.

 Lashley apparently already sensed the interferential blockade of weight learning through delay addresses.
 He may also have suspected, that wave interference can only lead to one type of interferential learning.
-Be that as it may:
+Be that as it is:

 Or in the words of Karl Lashley: 'Hebb is correct in all his details, but he's just oh so wrong'.